Henry Wilmore

-Henry Wilmore is an American former basketball player who is most known for being a National Collegiate Athletic Association (NCAA) All-American in 1972 while playing for the Michigan Wolverines.
+Henry Wilmore (born August 13, 1950) is an American former basketball player who is most known for being a National Collegiate Athletic Association (NCAA) All-American in 1972 while playing for the Michigan Wolverines.
 He played at the University of Michigan from 1970–71 through 1972–73, scored 1,654 points and grabbed 573 rebounds.
 A native of Manhattan, New York, Wilmore honed his skills and tenacity by playing streetball at well-known basketball courts, such as Rucker Park.